BarRaider/streamdeck-tools/NUGET.md

 **Author's website and contact information:** [https://barraider.github.io](https://barraider.github.io)
 ** Samples of plugins using this framework: [Samples][1]

-### Version 2.0 is out!
+### Version 2.2 is out!
-**WARNING:** This version breaks interfaces used in versions 1.x
-This is done to simplify the work on creating plugins even more.
-In addition, it adds access to additional functionality and data.
-Please follow the ***"Upgrading from versions 1.x"*** section below to quickly move to version 2.x
+- Added support to switching plugin profiles.
+- The DeviceId that the plugin is runnin on is now accessible from the `Connection` object

 ## Features
 - Optimized for the Stream Deck 4.1 SDK